gunesevitan/cs/[Book] Think Python - Allen B. Downey/README.md

-#### This is the directory of exercise solutions and related files from the book "Think Python" by Allen B. Downey. ####
+#### This is the directory of exercise solutions, related files and the code from the book "Think Python" by Allen B. Downey. ####

+* Code directory has all the codes discussed in the book.

-* Modules have exercises from the chapters.
+* .py have exercises from the chapters.

 * "words.txt" is the word list used in the Chapter 9.